Anna-Peng/thoughts/README.md

 Baby,\
 How beautifully formed you are.\
 Time is renewed,\
-Seconds now tick with your heart.
+Seconds now tick with your heart.\

-The precious stones to my eyes are your—
-Ten toes planted on your two feet

-Tunnelling through to all the miraculous machinery— Arriving at your belly button.

-I’ll plant many raspberries to your— two cheeks, backside

-The morning starts with with your—
-Two eyes, bright light.

-Baby,
-How beautifully formed you are.
-Time is renewed,
-The seconds now tick with your heart.
+\

-From this moment,
+From this moment, \
-Our heart beats not as one,
+Our heart beats not as one,\
-But two.
+But two.\
-Our worlds divide, yet intricately linked.
+Our worlds divide, yet intricately linked.\
-The time’s essence, is now your existence
+The time’s essence, is now your existence\
-I’ll be in your life,
+I’ll be in your life,\
-For a life time.
+For a life time.\

 ### Lost senses